CloudLabs-Samples/EduLabs/AWS/Fortinet/Getting-started.md

    ![](images/changepswd.png)

-8. You may have to login again to the FortiGate dashboard
+8. You have to login again to the FortiGate dashboard with the new password

 9. A **FortiGate Setup** page appears as shown below.
 Click on **Begin**